 - Allswell is 12″ thick, while Nectar is 11″ thick.

-- Nectar has more of a memory foam feel.
+- Nectar has more of a memory foam feel because it contains more memory foam.

 - Allswell uses CertiPUR-US certified foam, which means its materials are considered more eco-friendly than typical mattress materials.